 You may have probably heard of the service level term.
 But what does service level mean in a call center?
-Service levels (also known as Grade of Service or GOS) are one of the most common metrics used in contact centers to measure the proportion of calls answered within a particular time window.
-How to calculate call center service level?
-Service levels are most typically represented by two numbers, such as 80/30, which denotes a target of 80% of calls handled in 30 seconds.
+Service levels (also known as Grade of Service or GOS) are among the most common metrics used in contact centers to measure the number of calls answered within a particular time window.
+How to calculate the call center service level?
+Service levels are typically represented by two numbers, such as 80/30, which denotes a target of 80% of calls handled in 30 seconds.

 There is a direct relationship between your service levels and the number of call center employees you require.
-More workers will be required if you have high service level objectives and a large proportion of calls must be handled (e.g., 90% of calls answered in 10 seconds).
+More workers will be needed if you have high service level objectives and many calls must be handled (e.g., 90% of calls answered in 10 seconds).
 When you have low service level objectives, such as answering 70% of calls in 60 seconds, you require fewer people.
 This means that service level can be a good metric for determining your target and deciding on the proper team setup for a call center.

 Table of Contents